kernelsrinivas/aws-kt/lambda/qb1.md

   1. **Independent Updates**: Teams can develop and deploy features for their services without disrupting the rest of the system.
   2. **Easy Expansion**: New features can be added by listening to existing events, without changing the core system.
   3. **Resilience**: Components can fail or scale independently, reducing the chances of a single failure bringing down the whole app.

 EDA is great for complex, scalable systems where services need to work in sync but maintain independence.

+EDA is great for complex, scalable systems where services need to work in sync but maintain independence.
 Link1: https://serverlessland.com/event-driven-architecture/what-are-event-driven-architectures